kavia-common/BankApp-179898/README.md

 - `/healthz` responds with HTTP 200 and `{"status":"ok"}`.
 - `/actuator/health` responds with HTTP 200 and a JSON `status` field (typically `UP`).
-- `/v3/api-docs` responds with HTTP 200 and an `openapi` field when using springdoc-openapi (or is skipped gracefully if only Swagger 2.x is present).
+- `/v3/api-docs` responds with HTTP 200 and an `openapi` field when using springdoc-openapi.
 - `/swagger-ui.html` serves the Swagger UI (following redirects to `/swagger-ui/index.html` if necessary).
 - `/h2-console` is reachable (HTTP 200 after following redirects, and contains `H2 Console` in the HTML).

 ## Testing the Bank APP Rest Api

 1. Please use the Swagger url to perform CRUD operations.

 2. Browse to <project-root>/src/test/resources to find sample requests to add customer and accounts.

 ## Authors